 If you're concerned about a transaction or charge appearing on your account that may not be yours, you can raise a dispute and we will investigate it.

-Our priority is the ongoing security of our customers’, partners’ and employees’ personal and identity information, while also doing everything we can to support customers and applicants who have had information stolen.
-We are doing everything in our power to respond to the attack and protect customer data.
-We are working alongside external security experts to ensure we can secure and restore our systems as quickly as possible.
+Our priority is the ongoing security of our customers’, partners’ and employees’ personal and identity information, while we continue to do everything we can to support customers and applicants who had information stolen.

 You can improve your cyber security by doing things such as setting up multi-factor authentication, securing accounts and being alert to potential fraud, scams and phishing attempts.